Department of Periodontics

 801 S. Paulina Street – Room 456

 Department Directory Heading link

 Explore our department directory at the College of Dentistry

-Periodontists at UIC College of Dentistry in Chicago are experts in treating periodontal disease and replacing missing teeth with dental implants and in the management of implant diseases.
+Periodontists at UIC College of Dentistry are experts in treating periodontal-related conditions and diseases and in replacement of missing teeth with dental implants.
 We offer a wide range of periodontal therapy including: non-surgical treatments, bone and gum grafting surgery, regenerative procedures, dental crown lengthening, dental implants, and pocket reduction procedures.
-New patients receive a free initial consultation that will include a brief examination and an initial estimated cost of treatment.
+New patients receive a free initial consultation that includes a brief examination and an initial estimated cost of treatment.